Degree type(s): Bachelor's; Minor

 Career Outlook for Healthcare Administration Majors

-Employment of health service managers is projected to increase 23 percent through 2022 (much faster than average).
+Employment of health service managers is projected to increase 23 percent through 2022, much faster than the average for all occupations.
 The median annual wage for medical and health services managers was $88,580 in May 2012.*

 All of the following courses require a final grade of C or higher to count towards the major.
 Courses marked with an * should be completed prior to application to the major.
 They also require a grade of C or higher.